 However, a legal practitioner entitled to act as a professional representative in accordance with Art.
 134(8) or an employee acting for an applicant in accordance with Art.
 133(3), first sentence, but who is not a professional representative, must always file a signed authorisation (see Art.
 2 and Art.
 3 of the above-mentioned decision) to be in a position to validly perform procedural acts; in Euro-PCT proceedings, persons representing clients in these capacities are not required to file signed authorisations if they have already filed an authorisation expressly covering proceedings established by the EPC with the EPO as receiving Office, ISA or IPEA.
 Where a representative is appointed to act on behalf of the applicant in several of his applications, it is not necessary to file an individual authorisation for each application (see A‑VIII, 2.4).
 A clear indication of the applications concerned is sufficient; the EPO will make sure that a copy of the authorisation is included in all of the files concerned.

 The authorisation can also be filed by the applicant.
 This also applies where the applicant is obliged to be represented, as fulfilling the requirement to be represented is not itself a procedural step under Art.
 133(2) to which the rule of obligatory representation applies.

 An authorisation remains in force until its termination is communicated to the EPO.
+Transfer of representation or termination of authorisation can, subject to certain conditions, be effected electronically by the representative using the My Files service (see the Decision of the President of the EPO dated 26 April 2012, OJ EPO 2012, 352).
 The authorisation will not terminate upon the death of the person who gave it unless the authorisation provides to the contrary.